-Tiina H. Airaksinen works as University Lecturer in Asian Studies and head of Department of Cultures at the University of Helsinki (UH).
+Tiina H. Airaksinen works as Senior University Lecturer in Asian Studies and Vice Dean of Faculty of Arts at University of Helsinki.
 She has received the PhD degree majoring Chinese Modern History from the School of Oriental and African Studies and at the UH she has been granted a title Docent in Asian Studies.
 Dr. Airaksinen’s research and teaching interests cover topics such as construction of Chinese trans/national identities, Chinese legal history and Finnish-Chinese encounters.
 She has also researched development of imperialism in Asia and analysed university pedagogy related to Asian Studies.
 Recently she has been an editor to a book More Than Half the Sky: Chinese Women on History, Society and Culture (in Finnish: Enemmän kuin puoli taivasta: Kiinalainen nainen historiassa, yhteiskunnassa ja kulttuurissa, eds.
 Tiina Airaksinen, Elina Sinkkonen and Minna Valjakka).
 In addition, Dr. Airaksinen has written articles on Chinese nationalism, May Fourth Movement and didactic in Asian Studies.

 Sami Honkasalo is an Assistant Professor in Japanese and Chinese languages joining the University of Helsinki in January 2023.
 His research focuses on the minority languages of China and the Sinosphere with an emphasis on linguistic fieldwork.
 Sami is also currently investigating Dungan, a Mandarin variety spoken in Central Asia.
 Prior to University of Helsinki, Sami has held an Assistant Professorship in Linguistics at Nazarbayev University in Kazakhstan.
 He completed his PhD in Linguistics at University of Helsinki and holds master’s degrees from Yale University (East Asian Studies) and the University of Tokyo (Linguistics).